syeds-git/flutter-facenet-app/README.md

 4. lib/service/ModelManager.dart -> Add the name of your model in this file
 5. Follow the instructions on this [blog](https://medium.com/@estebanuri/converting-sandbergs-facenet-pre-trained-model-to-tensorflow-lite-using-an-unorthodox-way-7ee3a6ed02a3) to generate your model .tflite file.

-Feel free to use the code for following purposes:
+Feel free to use the code for the following purposes:

 1. Learning Flutter
 2. Learning to use Tensorflow models with Flutter